List of Alien (franchise) characters: Upworth

 Upworth (Callie Hernandez) is a medic serving aboard the Covenant and Ricks's wife.
 She is the first crew member to imply a collective crew-hesitancy over returning to hypersleep after the ship's computer "Mother" locates the Denver song transmission's source.
 She stays aboard the Covenant with Tennessee and Ricks while the excursion team ventures down to the surface of the Engineer homeworld.
 When Tennessee takes the ship down to within eighty kilometers of the ionic storm, Upworth protests alongside her husband.
 After Tennessee receives word about the expedition's casualties and insists that the Covenant be brought down within forty kilometers of the ionic storm, putting the ship in jeopardy, Upworth protests again.
 However, she has a change of heart and cooperates with Tennessee by initiating the command override, allowing the ship to get dangerously close.
 After the survivors return to the Covenant, Upworth provides a rudimentary treatment for Lope's acid burns, though she admits he will need reconstructive surgery.
 Upworth and Ricks have sex in the shower but are interrupted when a stowaway Alien prods Upworth between her legs with its tail and kills Ricks, covering her in blood.
 The Alien kills her in the shower immediately afterward.

-Sergeant Hallett
+Hallett

-Sergeant Hallett (Nathaniel Dean) is a military officer aboard the Covenant and Sergeant Lope's husband.
+Tom Hallett (Nathaniel Dean) is a military officer aboard the Covenant and Sergeant Lope's husband.
 He embarks on the expedition to the source of Shaw's signal.
 At the entrance of the crashed Engineer ship, Hallett observes mutated floral pods, which he squeezes, causing the airborne mutagen to be inhaled through his nose.
 By the time the expedition departs from the crash site, Hallett begins to show symptoms of the parasite, which worries Lope.
 As they make their way back to the lander, Hallett's condition drastically deteriorates.
 Upon reaching the lander, which explodes, a Neomorph bursts from Hallett's throat, killing him.